Employment Agreements

 What Can a California Employment Agreement Cover?

-- Stock Options – Will the employee be able to earn stock—or options to purchase stock—as a condition of employment?
+- Stock Options – Will the employee have the opportunity to earn stock or options as part of employment?
 How long must the employee remain with the company before these stock rights vest?
-And what happens to the employee’s stock in the event of termination?
+What happens to the employee’s stock if employment ends?

 Do Your Employment Agreements Comply With California Law?

-Valiant Law can provide you with valuable guidance in this area.
-Our legal team understands the complexity of California law, and we will work with you to develop creative, practical solutions to your employment law challenges.
-Call us today at (909) 254-5771 or contact us online to schedule an initial consultation.
+Valiant Law provides valuable guidance in this area.
+Our legal team understands the complexities of California law, and we will work with you to develop creative, practical solutions to your employment law challenges.

 Understanding Fontana Employment Regulations for Employers & Employees